Grassroots rose up against Trump in Washington State

 Clallam County lost its “bellwether” status as the only jurisdiction in the nation that votes invariably for the winning candidate since voters here marked their mail ballots 52.37% for Harris vs. 44.6% for Trump.

-The Trump-MAGA forces were defeated by a united front that combined the power of organized labor, the environmental movement, women’s equality movement, Gaza peace alliance, senior citizens led by Puget Sound Advocates for Retirement Action (PSARA), Indivisible, and left-progressive Democrats such as Rep. Pramila Jayapal, co-chair of the House Progressive Caucus who won reelection with 84% of the vote.
+The Trump-MAGA forces were defeated by a united front that combined the power of organized labor, the environmental movement, the women’s equality movement, the Gaza peace alliance, senior citizens led by Puget Sound Advocates for Retirement Action (PSARA), Indivisible, and left-progressive Democrats such as Rep. Pramila Jayapal, co-chair of the House Progressive Caucus who won reelection with 84% of the vote.
 She is the author of Medicare for All and also a measure calling for a ceasefire in Gaza.

 Democratic Senator Maria Cantwell was reelected handily together with eight Democratic members of the House.
 Republicans held on to two House seats in eastern Washington.
 Incumbent Republican Rep.